SarcevicAntonio/SarcevicAntonio/src/pages/blog/toasting-in-svelte.md

 ## Using SvelteKit to create packages

-The cooles thing about [SvelteKit](https://kit.svelte.dev/) is the option to bundle your `src/lib` folder as an npm Package in a snap.
+The coolest thing about [SvelteKit](https://kit.svelte.dev/) is the option to bundle your `src/lib` folder as an npm package in a snap.
-Normally you think of SvelteKit as an application framework, where the contents of the `src/routes` folder are the public pages of your application, and the `src/lib` folder is used for an apps shared code or internal library.
+Usually, you think of SvelteKit as an application framework, where the contents of the `src/routes` folder are the public pages of your application, and the `src/lib` folder is for shared code, i.e. an internal library.
 But using `svelte-kit package` reverses this paradigm and your `src/lib` folder becomes the public facing package and the `src/routes` can be used for testing, as a demo and a documentation.
 Using a `src/lib/index.js` file you can configure the packages entry point root and SvelteKit even creates type definitions inside `.d.ts` files for you!
 [You can read more about packaging libraries with SvelteKit in the Docs.](https://kit.svelte.dev/docs#packaging)